SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 We had various problems on our journey, including a flat tyre.
 The author gave various reasons for having written the book.

+independently - (adverb) without being influenced or controlled in any way by other people, events, or things:
+The two scientists both made the same discovery independently, at roughly the same time.
+Each part of the organization operates independently of the others.

 range (SET) - (noun) a set of similar things:
 I offered her a range of options.
 There is a wide/whole range of opinions on this issue.